 I realise that words alone cannot convey the real pain, therefore please understand that you are not alone, there is support and help for you.

-Counselling aims to help you out of this ‘dark’ state and re-invigorate you and your life, and put you on the path of re-connection and fulfilment.
+Counselling aims to help you out of this ‘dark’ state and put you on the path of re-connection and fulfilment.

-It can support you by providing respect, empathy, patience, understanding and, acknowledging the pain and the underlying emotions.
-Through the power of awareness, it can gently help you explore and discover the hidden thoughts and beliefs which are feeding the depression.
+Counselling can support you by providing respect, empathy, patience, understanding, and acknowledging the pain and its underlying emotions.
+Through growing awareness, it can gently help you explore and discover the hidden thoughts and beliefs which are feeding the depression.

 As the depression is managed and reduced, there is opportunity for healing and growth, possibilities open up for you to feel balanced, experience more joy entering your life and to share it with others.
 You can begin to reclaim meaning and purpose, embrace passion, breath in hope and watch the sunrise.